Pros and Cons of a Cybersecurity Career

 Cons of a cybersecurity career

 Security professionals enjoy many positives.
-You may also want to consider these potential pitfalls before deciding about the direction of your cybersecurity career.
+You may also want to consider these potential pitfalls before deciding on the direction of your cybersecurity career.

 1. Unrealistic expectations